tanikasuresh/SQL-Projects/Danny's-Diner/SQL-Code.md

   when member = 'N' then null
   else rank() over(partition by customer_id, member order by order_date) end as ranking FROM joined_cte
 ```
-- we use the previous query to provide the table of members, their purchases/price,
-- and whether they were a member or not at the time of purchase
+- we use the previous query to provide the table of members, their purchases/price, and whether they were a member or not at the time of purchase
-- adding on to this, we use a case to rank only the customers that were a member,
-- with a partition on the customer_id and the member to ensure that the rank starts
-- when the member is 'Y'
+- adding on to this, we use a case to rank only the customers that were a member, with a partition on the customer_id and the member to ensure that the rank starts when the member column is 'Y'

 | customer_id | order_date | product_name | price | member | ranking |
 | ----------- | ---------- | ------------ | ----- | ------ | ------- |